-The new Hyper Cloud Data Center in Rome (IT4) will be Rating 4 certified and is set to add to Aruba's colocation and connectivity services with the latest business continuity and disaster recovery solutions for companies and Public Administrations.
+The new Hyper Cloud Data Center in Rome (IT4) will be compliant with Rating 4 standards and is set to add to Aruba's colocation and connectivity services with the latest business continuity and disaster recovery solutions for companies and Public Administrations.
 Already in the planning stages, covering an area of 74,000m², fully owned, as well as being connected to the main internet backbones, the data center will boast multiple interconnections with the Arezzo campus (IT1 and IT2) and with the Global Cloud Data Center (IT3).
 Thanks to all of this, the campus based in Rome (IT4) will enable made-to-measure disaster recovery solutions to be offered along the central-north-south axis of Italy.

 Direct links to Fiumicino and Ciampino airports as well as to Rome Termini and Rome Tiburtina stations